utwente-interaction-lab/interaction-lab/README.md

-# interaction-lab
+# University of Twente Interaction Lab

-Welcome to the UTwente Interaction Lab wiki
+Your starting point for anything related to the Interaction Lab

+Head over to the [Wiki](https://github.com/utwente-interaction-lab/interaction-lab/wiki) for more information